-Requirement Designation: Meets IGETC 5B 5C CSU B2 B3
+Requirement Designation: Meets IGETC 5B & 5C; CSU B2 & B3

-Enrollment Requirement:Prerequisite: Completion of CHEM 065 with a grade of C or better OR Corequisite: CHEM 065.
+Enrollment Requirement: Prerequisite: Completion of CHEM 051 or 065 or 101 or one year of high school Chemistry with a grade of C or better.
 Advisory: English 028.

 This course examines the function of cells, tissues, and organs of these human systems: integumentary, skeletal, muscular, nervous, circulatory, respiratory, digestive, urinary, endocrine, lymphatic/immune, and reproductive.
 Laboratory activities explore major physiological principles.